resolator/mipt-img-proc/task_2/README.md

 ## Results

-Resulted images contains in `data` folder.
+Resulted images are contained in `data` folder.

 Table with PSNR for each decoding iteration: